nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

-The version of the component and the version of Node.js (through the base container image used) is fixed in the Development stage of the pipeline where the container is built for the component.
-That container is typically pushed to an internal registry and later steps in the pipeline use a tagged version of that container from the registry.
+The version of the component and the version of Node.js (through the base container image used) is fixed in the Development stage of the pipeline where the image is built for the component.
+That iamge is typically pushed to an internal registry and later steps in the pipeline use a tagged version of that image from the registry.

-As the container for the Node.js component is built once and promoted through the pipeline stages, it is important that all configuration related to the environment is externalized so that environment specific values can be provided in each environment.
+As the image for the Node.js component is built once and promoted through the pipeline stages, it is important that all configuration related to the environment is externalized so that environment specific values can be provided in each environment.
 This includes for example